Connecticut Prescription Drug DUI Lawyer

 Before making any applications to first time offenders programs, your top Connecticut DUI / DWI criminal lawyers will also carefully examine your case police reports, witness statements, police video surveillance recordings, and review each and every field sobriety test performed to ensure the validity, accuracy and admissibility of these tests.
 In Connecticut prescription drug DUI arrest cases, an expert witness is sometime hired to present expert medical opinions to the court on the impact (if any) of the drug at issue on your ability to drive.

-How Can I Get the Alcohol Education Program for My Connecticut Arrest for Prescription Drug DUI / DWI?
+How Can I Get the Impaired Driver Intervention Program for My Connecticut Arrest for Prescription Drug DUI / DWI?

 Contact a Prescription Drug DUI / DWI Criminal Lawyer at Mark Sherman Law Today